marcelooyakawa/marcelooyakawa/README.md

+- Olá!
-- 👋 Bem vindo !
+- Seja bem vindo !

-- Escolha seu bonus
+- Selecione uma opção :

 <!---
 marcelooyakawa/marcelooyakawa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->